Dr Katherine McDonald

 In the course of the first millennium BC Greek sailors, traders and colonists visited and settled in the Italian peninsula in increasing numbers.
 The southern half of Italy became known as ‘Big Greece’, both by Romans (Magna Graecia) and Greeks (Megalē Hellas).
 Greek settlements in Italy are attested from the 8th century BC onwards, and there is evidence for Greek trade from even earlier.
 Greeks brought with them urban living, religion and wine drinking, the alphabet and its associated uses.
 Some cities of Italy, including Naples, Rhegium and Tarentum, remained Greek speaking even under Roman rule.

-I have published a number of articles relating to the languages of Italy with my project colleagues, Nicholas Zair and Livia Tagliapietra, including a new reading of the multilingual Petelia curse tablet and some new suggestions for understanding the fragmentary Roccagloriosa law.
+I have published a number of articles relating to the languages of Italy with my project colleagues, Nicholas Zair, Livia Tagliapietra and James Clackson, including a new reading of the multilingual Petelia curse tablet and some new suggestions for understanding the fragmentary Roccagloriosa law.

 Centre for Connectivity in the Roman World